Published on April 22, 2025

 5. Bracing and assistive devices – Wearing a brace or using a walker or cane reduces the risk of losing your balance and falling.
 It also provides a way to offload the affected joint.
 There are local Avera Home Medical Equipment stores with trained employees who can help you find the right device for you.

-6. Regenerative medicine – Regenerative medicine is an experimental treatment.
-Stem cells are injected into the joint to spur the growth of healthy cartilage during the beginning stages of arthritis.
-It’s not yet recognized by insurance companies.
+6. Regenerative medicine – Regenerative medicine (also called orthobiologics) is a treatment in which stem cells are injected into the joint to spur the growth of healthy cartilage and stimulate healing in injuries.
+It’s not covered by every health insurance, so you or your doctor should check with your insurance.

 Relief varies from person to person, depending on the severity of the pain.
 It also depends on the prognosis of the condition throughout treatment, and the lifestyle of the patient.